 For the avoidance of doubt, if there is a planning condition limiting the accommodation to holiday occupancy, an occupier, even if retired, must have a main or sole residence elsewhere as ceasing employment does not mean that you are on holiday.

-The Council will use its authority to ensure compliance by the occupiers and owners through examination of the register of occupation kept by the site developers/agents and by seeking information through the service of a Planning Contravention Notice (PCN).
-It is an offence to provide false information in response to a PCN or not to comply with the questions asked in it.
+The Council may use its authority to ensure compliance by the occupiers and owners through examination of the register of occupation kept by the site developers/agents, by seeking information through the service of a Planning Contravention Notice (PCN) and the service of a Planning Enforcement Notice.
+It is an offence to provide false information in response to a PCN or not to comply with a Planning Enforcement Notice.
 This could lead to a criminal prosecution.

 There are various factors which may indicate that holiday accommodation is being occupied in breach of occupancy conditions.
 These include:-